How AI Helps Us Help You: The Balance of Technology and Trust at CJM Lawyers

 A Double-Edged Sword

 Generative AI, undeniably, offers numerous benefits.
 At CJM Lawyers, we recognise that these tools can reduce the time spent on routine tasks, allowing our legal teams to be more agile and responsive to clients' needs.
-By automating mundane processes, we are able to pass on cost savings to you, our clients, while dedicating more of our time to deepening our expertise in our practice areas.
+By automating mundane processes, we are able to pass on cost savings to you, our clients, while dedicating more of our time to deepening our experience in our practice areas.

 However, we are also particularly aware that AI’s capabilities come with potential risks, from “hallucinated” legal citations to misapplied precedents and inherent biases.
 Our awareness shapes our commitment to using AI thoughtfully and responsibly, which allows us to mitigate any inherent risk it poses with the overarching benefit AI offers.